sib-swiss/termal/roadmap.md

 Miscellaneous Ideas
 ===================

-* A bottom-panel line for some "per-column" conservation metric
 * Make the labels panel part of a more general left pane, which could contain other "by-sequence" panes such as length and conservation (WRT consensus)
 * Reinstate the "blinky" consensus, at least optionally